 “This is about the people… You don’t like the people here?”

 She had a bitter expression on her face.
-“I do like them…” She cringes, tries to hide her expressions from her, “but they also seem settled.”
+“I do like them…” She cringes, tries to hide her expressions from her, “but they all also seem settled.”
 Everyone seemed to have their place, and when she should try to find hers, there are people actively fighting against her to make sure she won’t get there.
-She couldn’t remain with Denea, Daegan was way fucked up, Raynar has some long history with Seals… They are all like fish in the water, and she was a bird.
-And not the fish-eating type.
-She couldn’t even swim!
+She couldn’t remain with Denea, Daegan was way fucked up, Raynar has some long history with Seals.

 “As discussed before, we agreed that integrating takes time.
 It hasn’t been painless for anybody.”